pauldb09/Dddos/README.md

 # Dddos-Script

 This is a little script to ddos a website.
 This is for example purposes only.
 I am not responsable of what you do with it

+If you like this repo, feel free to add a ⭐ and follow me on github, it actually helps me a lot!

 What is ddos?
 Ddos is an attack on a website by sending alot of requests